 For Pell grant eligibility only, the earned portion of the grant is disbursed to the student account and a letter is sent to student to notify them of their eligibility and right to return funds within 45 days on the date letter was issued.

 For loan eligibility, a notice is sent to the student before any funding will be processed.
-The student must tell the University if they want it disbursed to them directly or to their student account. “
+The student must tell the University if they want funds disbursed to them directly or to their student account.
+Post Withdrawal disbursements of Federal Direct Loans will be made within 180 days after the determination of the withdrawal.